vpenando/visibility/README.md

 # visibility
-Sample package showing the use of the "internal" folder
+Sample module showing the use of the "internal" folder